After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 Hoodlums do disruptive breakdancing and pole-dancing on subways, and they beg for money and scream at passengers who don’t give any.

 We arrived in the Karlin neighborhood.
 It was named for Empress Caroline, whose husband reigned from 1792 to 1835.
-It is in Prague 8.
+(Currently, Lewis and I live in a NYC borough named for England's Queen Catherine of 1683).
+We were in Prague 8.

 Karlin was the first community to be built beyond the medieval City Walls.
 During the Industrial Revolution, factories and warehouses were added.
 Geographically, it is separated from the rest of the city by a huge hill, and the river creates a border on the opposite side.
 Whenever the river flooded, buildings were damaged, yet cheap landlords neglected to fix things.
 In recent decades, the municipality took preventive precautions against floods, and new investors and developers added spiffier buildings.
 Historic structures remain on Karlin’s south side, but the riverside has plenty of sleek new ones.